Doña Eutimia: Paladar in Havana, Cuba

 Located at the end of Callejon del Chorro is Doña Eutimia, one of the most popular paladars in Havana, Cuba

-Doña Eutimia is a paladar, or small restaurant, situated in a tranquil alleyway near Cathedral Square (Plaza de la Catedral) in Havana, Cuba.
-Despite being situated in the center of Old Havana (Habana Vieja), a bustling and touristy area, the restaurant’s location seemed calm and peaceful.
+Doña Eutimia is a paladar, or small restaurant, situated down a quiet alleyway near Cathedral Square (Plaza de la Catedral) in Havana, Cuba.
+Despite located in the center of Old Havana (Habana Vieja), a touristy and busy area, the restaurant’s location is off the beaten path.

 Paladar is a term used in Cuba to describe a small, family-owned restaurant that serves local cuisine.
-Although they were once illegal until the 1990s, today these privately owned establishments are a popular dining option.
-And, they serve as a counterpart to state-run restaurants.
+Although illegal until the 1990s, today, these privately owned establishments are a popular dining option for locals, and lately, for tourists.

 Interior of Doña Eutimia